manntheng/se-test/README.md

-# se-te
+# SE test
-this is a test
+this is a test file for SE class.